vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 The third-party provider may request more information in order to connect with your bank institution.
-This information is not stored on Odoo's servers.
+This information is not stored on Leansoft's servers.

 By default, transactions fetched from an online source are grouped inside the same statement, and one bank statement is created per month.
 You can change the bank statement creation periodicity